KKGo-Software-engineering/fun-exercise-git/README.md

 </details>

-## Challenge 2: Three-Way Merge Practice by using Pull Request
+## Challenge 2: Merge Practice by using Pull Request

 ### Guide: